 Who I Am

-Hello, My name is Anne Sabagh, and I am a Certified Life Coach who specializes in working with highly sensitive people; as I am a highly sensitive person myself.
-I understand what it feels like when the world feels overwhelming and seek to help my clients thrive despite this overwhelm.
+Hello, My name is Anne Sabagh, and I am a Certified Life Coach who specializes in working with highly sensitive people and individuals with special needs, such as those on the autism spectrum.
+I am a highly sensitive person and on the autism spectrum myself, and I understand first-hand what it feels like when the world feels overwhelming.
+I seek to help my clients thrive despite this overwhelm.

 Growing up, I always knew there was something “different” about me.
 I tended to feel things very deeply, sometimes took much longer than others to get over seemingly trivial slights, was strongly moved by music of all genres, my favorite being rock and roll, and often wrote poetry from a very young age to help me process whatever I was feeling.
 I was easily overwhelmed by too much noise, large crowded spaces, things happening too quickly for me to process and much else.

 In , I went into a bookstore in Washington, D.C., and saw a book called The Highly Sensitive Person: How to Thrive When the World Overwhelms You.
 Without reading anything but the title, I knew that was me.
 I purchased it and have referenced it now for many years.
 It was written by Dr. Elaine Aron, a highly sensitive person who actually coined the term Highly Sensitive Person, or HSP.
 She has devoted many years of study to the subject matter and has helped bring this trait to light.
 I am so grateful for having found this book years ago to realize there was not only a term for the way I had felt all my life, but that it was a trait, and that there was nothing wrong with me.